arnsteio/OpenSCAD-workshop-2018-02/01-intro.md

 ### Reusing code

 Users can define their own modules and functions.
-This allows grouping portions of script for easy reuse with different values (agan, think parametric design).
+This allows grouping portions of script for easy reuse with different values.
 Even when that isn't easy you can often borrow bits of code for use in other places.
-The ["Japanese hirajiro castle"](https://www.thingiverse.com/thing:16862) reuses code extensively - it appears to be a complex build, but is actually fairly simple.
+The ["Japanese hirajiro castle"](https://www.thingiverse.com/thing:16862) reuses code extensively - it appears to be a complex model, but is actually fairly simple.

 ## Tools of the trade
 1. Design
   * Ruler, to measure the real world
   * Design software, like OpenSCAD
+  * A protractor can occasionally be a good tool
 2. Printing
   * Slicing software, like Cura
   * Knife, to remove finished print from printer